firebird-finance/firebird-docs/docs/vbswap.md

       - None of the tokens are allocated the _Dev Fund_

   - _PROFIT SHARE_:
-      - 100% of fees collected on the Value DeFi BSC ecosystem will be distributed to stakers at vBSWAP vStake
+      - 100% of fees collected on the Value DeFi BSC ecosystem will be distributed to stakers at 98/2 vBSWAP/BUSD vStake
       - 50% of swap fees from vSwap (swap fees are setable by pool creator at vSwap, not fixed)
       - 50% of swap fees from vPegSwap
       - All performance fees (typically 6%) from vSafe